-An APC provides approved recognition that the holder has relevant and up-to-date knowledge of dyslexia and specific learning difficulties (SpLD), and has the experience and competence to undertake diagnostic assessments and reports.
+An Assessment Practising Certificate provides approved recognition that the holder has relevant and up-to-date knowledge of dyslexia and specific learning difficulties (SpLD), and has the experience and competence to undertake diagnostic assessments and reports.

-An APC is a licence to practise for those carrying out assessments in schools for Exam Access Arrangements and in colleges for the Disabled Students’ Allowance.
-Many schools and college employers also now require their specialist teaching or support staff to obtain an APC.
+An Assessment Practising Certificate is a licence to practice for those carrying out assessments in schools for Exam Access Arrangements and in colleges for the Disabled Students’ Allowance.
+Many schools and college employers also now require their specialist teaching or support staff to obtain an Assessment Practising Certificate.

-In order to obtain an APC, you must be a qualified specialist teacher/assessor in dyslexia/SpLD or have at least seven years of experience in providing full diagnostic assessments PRIOR to making an application.
+In order to obtain an Assessment Practising Certificate, you must be a qualified specialist teacher/assessor in dyslexia/SpLD or have at least seven years of experience in providing full diagnostic assessments PRIOR to making an application.

 If you have any further queries please email the APC Administrator at email@example.com

 Dyslexia Action fees are the same as all three APC issuing bodies which are set by the SpLD Assessment Standards Committee (SASC) and are detailed below (fees apply until 2018 and may be subject to change after this time).

 The Department for Education has changed its evidence requirements for applications for the Disabled Student’s Allowance (DSA; for higher education students).
 Dyslexia/SpLD Reports undertaken at any age will now be accepted for the purposes of a DSA.
 Please note that Form 8 Access Arrangement Reports are not acceptable as these are not full assessment reports.